Short answer

 Yes.
 Aeredium is fully EVM-compatible: it supports Solidity smart contracts, MetaMask, Hardhat, and standard ECDSA transaction signatures.
 Developers familiar with Ethereum can deploy to Aeredium testnet without new tooling.
 The difference is under the hood: execution happens inside multi-cloud TEE enclaves.

-Does testnet activity mean AER is listed?
+Does testnet activity mean AERX is listed?

 What comes after testnet?